OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-multi-column.md

 }
 ```

-## Configuration
-The style attributes for the MultiColumn configuration can be modified via the property `ui` and are stored in the `sh-multi-column.ts` file:

-### Attributes Description
+#### Class Descriptions
-This section describes the attribute values utilized in the ShMultiColumn constructor.
-These values are customizable and can be strengthened or overridden through the UI properties' attributes.
+These represent the class values utilized in the {{ $doc.constructorName }} constructor.
+These values are customizable and can be strengthened or overridden through the `ui` properties' attributes.

+### Class Descriptions

 _**wrapper**_: